 Other resource management program information is available including: vegetation management (including timber sale information), aquatics management, wilderness areas, wild and scenic rivers, heritage resources, fire, and invasive plants.

-March 18, 2014, 6-8 p.m., the Gifford Pinchot National Forest will once again reach out to concerned citizens regarding its efforts to create an economically and ecologically sustainable forest road system.
+In April 2015 the Gifford Pinchot National Forest will report to our communities the results of its 3 year process of working with the public to create an economically and ecologically sustainable forest road system.

 The Mt.
 Adams Ranger District of the Gifford Pinchot National Forest removed Hemlock Dam in 2009 to restore the Trout Creek channel.
 Trout Creek is a tributary to the Wind River in Southwest Washington, and supports Lower Columbia River Steelhead that were listed as Threatened in 1998.
 The proposed action was needed to improve upstream and downstream fish passage for all life stages of fish at the Hemlock Dam site and to improve aquatic habitat and water quality in Trout Creek.